hmazter/bitbucket-json-to-github-issues/readme.md

 ## Features

-* Match BitBucket usernames to GitHib usernames for assignees
+* Match BitBucket usernames to GitHib usernames for assignees and reporters
-* Merges comments from BitBucket issues to body of GitHub issues
+* Posts BitBucket comments as comments on GitHub issues with all previous comment data in body
+* Use GitHub mentions to link issue and comment actions to GitHub users

 Missing